 It isn’t waterproof.
 This isn’t a huge deal for me because I never trim wet.
 Trimming wet generally leads to a less effective and less efficient trim.
 But if you are prone to trimming in the shower, this trimmer definitely wouldn’t be for you.

-It’s a game-changer.
-Sure, there are other beard trimmers that are just as capable, but none within this very affordable price bracket.
+There are other beard trimmers that are just as capable, but none within this affordable price bracket.

 It’s difficult to start any Philips Norelco Multigroom review without mentioning its DualCut Technology right off the bat.

-This trimmer cuts effortlessly and with immaculate precision because it has twice the number of blades and also has self-sharpening technology.
+This trimmer cuts with precision because it has twice the number of blades.

 In other words, the blades rub gently against each other during the trim keeping them nice and sharp for a longer period.

 “Multigroom” isn’t a false claim.
-It really does allow a man to trim every bit of his body.
+It really does allow a man to trim various parts of his body.
 Beard, head, nose, ears, chest, and so on.

 Although I did say I prefer to keep my trimmers separate, this isn’t everyone’s preference.
 Some do prefer an “all-in-one” trimmer, and if so this one should be your top consideration.